space-operator/binaries/privacy_policy.md

 We do not have any trackers.

-The app does not access, collect, or transmits any personal information.
+The app does not access, collect, or transmit any personal information.